facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 #### Phase 1: Compile Chat Logs

-The script will first compile the chat logs for each identifier specified on the command line.
+The script will first compile the chat logs for each model specified on the command line.

-For `model`s, the script will run self-chat (if a self-chat log does not already exist); for `log`s, the script will simply load the log from disk; and for `task`s, the script will convert the task into the appropriate format.
+For each model, the code will read the appropriate settings for it in the specified configuration file.
+If `'log_path'` is specified in the settings, the script will simply load the log from disk; if `'model'` is specified, the script will run self-chat (if a self-chat log does not already exist); and if `'task'` is specified, the script will convert the task into the appropriate format.

-Self-chats are saved to `PARLAI_PATH/data/acute_evals/self_chats/`
+Self-chats are saved to `${ROOT_SAVE_DIR}/self_chats/`.

 ### Phase 2: ACUTE-Eval

-The script will then prepare the conversation-pairs file (and save to `PARLAI_PATH/data/pairings_files/`, unique according to which chat files were used to create it) and run ACUTE-Eval with appropriate arguments.
+The script will then prepare each conversation-pairs file and save it in `${ROOT_SAVE_DIR}/pairings_files/`, with a unique string according to which two self-chat files were used to create it.
+It will then run ACUTE-Eval with appropriate arguments.

-Upon subsequent runs with the same configuration of `--ids` or `--id-pairs`, you will have the option to re-use a pairings file or to regenerate it.
+Upon subsequent runs with the same configuration of `mephisto.blueprint.models` or `mephisto.blueprint.model_pairs`, you will have the option to re-use a pairings file or to regenerate it.

 ### Phase 3: Analysis

-After finishing ACUTE-Eval, the script will analyze and save relevat results to `PARLAI_PATH/data/acute_evals/acute_results/<date>/<pairings_file>/`
+After finishing ACUTE-Eval, the script will analyze and save relevant results to `${ROOT_SAVE_DIR}/data/acute_evals/acute_results/<date>/<pairings_file>/`.

-4 Results will be generated:

-1. A csv file of significance result, which shows the win rates of model pairs with p value
-2. A csv file of grid result, where the model comparisons and win rates are laid out in a nice grid (as seen in the ACUTE-Eval paper).
-3. A html file of nicely visualized conversations with reason annotated only
-4. A html file of ALL nicely visualized conversations

-**NOTE** the the `analysis.py` file can be run by itself as long as you specify the ACUTE-Eval `run_id`, whether a sandbox run, and whether it is qfunction eval.